 Also, smoking your pork butt with the fat cap up can help when you’re using a smoker where the majority of the actual heat comes from above due to convection.
 It’s perfect for pellet grills and offset smokers.

 Another good reason to smoke your pork butt with the fat up is so you can see the progress of the cooking process.
 Michael Haas models his pork butt recipe on legendary pitmaster Aaron Franklin’s method, and one of the indicators both men use for knowing when to wrap is the fat cap splitting apart as it renders.
-Now I typically follow the common procedure of cross-hatching the fat cap, but trimming and then observing the fat cap for splitting to judge on wrapping makes a lot of sense.
+Now I typically follow the standard procedure of cross-hatching the fat cap and then observing the fat cap for splitting to decide when the pork butt needs to be wrapped.

 Downside To Smoking Fat Side Up

-There are two major downsides to smoking with the fat up.
-The first one is if your smoker generates a lot of heat directly under the cooking surface.
-The second major downside is the potential that as the fat melts, it could actually wash some of the dry seasoning rub off.
+There are two downsides to smoking with the fat up.
+First, if your smoker generates a lot of heat directly under the cooking surface, you will want the fat cap to protect the meat from the direct heat source.
+The second major downside is that as the fat melts from the top, it could wash some of the dry seasoning rub off.
 However, as long as you season the pork butt liberally and don’t wrap it too soon, you should be okay.

 Smoking Pork Butt Fat Side Down